encryptedninja/command-center/gpg/gpg.md

 * when you export the output go to http://pgp.mit.edu/ and submit it there:
 * `gpg -a --export <fingerprint>`
 * a couple of minutes after submission search for your key on the website and check that your key is indeed revoked
+* alternatively the revocation cert could be sent to the keyserver from gpg: `gpg --keyserver pgp.mit.edu --send-keys <key ID>`